How to Build Resilience

 Core Habits of Resilient People

-Building resilience is a deeply personal journey, but there are several foundational habits you can cultivate to help you weather life's storms more effectively:
+There are several foundational habits you can cultivate to help you weather life's storms more effectively:

-- Accept change as part of living.
-Certain goals may no longer be attainable as a result of adverse situations.
+- Accept change as part of living Certain goals may no longer be attainable as a result of adverse situations.
 Accepting circumstances that cannot be changed can help you focus on circumstances that you can alter.

-- Take decisive actions.
-Act on adverse situations as much as you can.
+- Take decisive actions Act on adverse situations as much as you can.
 Take decisive actions, rather than detaching completely from problems and stresses and wishing they would just go away.

-- Maintain a hopeful outlook.
-An optimistic outlook enables you to expect that good things will happen in your life.
+- Maintain a hopeful outlook An optimistic outlook enables you to expect that good things will happen in your life.
 Try visualizing what you want, rather than worrying about what you fear.

 Swipe through our Resilience Toolkit: